 The campground is located in an area of the Preserve known as "Hole in the Wall" for the interesting geologic formations that adorn the cliffs there.
 Whether you are admiring the nearby cliffs from a relaxing perch at the campground or taking a hike along the Rings Loop or Barber Peak Loop trails, it's worth knowing that the beautiful formations are actually evidence of a violent geologic history.

 Nearly 18.5 million years ago volcanic eruptions were dramatically re-shaping the landscape in this portion of the Mojave.
-Geologist Mike McCurry's studies in found that magma forcing its way through the Earth's crust at the time likely generated earthquakes in the region.
-Eventually, volvanic flows blanketed the area with lava and ash up to 200 meters thick.
+Geologist Mike McCurry's studies found that magma forcing its way through the Earth's crust at the time likely generated earthquakes and eventually blanketed the area with lava and ash up to 200 meters thick.

 Nearly a million years later, the area experienced another period of significant volcanic activity, consisting of three eruptive episodes.
 During one of the eruptions, fragments of rock 20 meters across were hurled into the air.
 The area over the site of the eruption, located east of what we now call Hole in the Wall, collapsed and formed a caldera, which was then partially filled by volcanic debris.
 Two more eruptive episodes shook the region after more magma built up just under the Earth's surface.

 The volcanic activity quieted down for a period of 100,000-200,000 years before eruptions again re-shaped this part of the Preserve.
 Thick flows of Rhyolite lava seeped out of vents in the caldera formed by previous eruptions.
 This was the last time the Hole in the Wall area experience such significant volcanic activity.

 Some of the interesting formations you see on the Rings Loop Trail are the result of gasses trapped in fallen ash that left empty pockets.
 The ash solidified to rock, and the pockets were eventually exposed again through erosion.